Skip to content

 In partnership with Dr Hamish Black

-With two in three adults diagnosed with skin cancer by age 70, Australia has one of the highest rates of skin cancer in the world – a worrying fact indeed.
+With more than two in three people diagnosed with skin cancer in their lifetime, Australia has one of the highest rates of skin cancer in the world.
 Around 2,000 people die from skin cancer every year in Australia, but, as with many other cancers, early detection can drastically reduce those odds, which is why self-skin checks and regular check-ins with your healthcare professional are so important.

 Dr Hamish Black, nib group medical advisor, explains,

 “The best thing you can do to reduce your chance of skin cancer is to reduce your risk by managing chronic illnesses, stopping smoking and following the SunSmart mantra.
 If you’ve developed a lesion that you’re concerned about, see your GP or skin specialist.
-Become familiar with your skin, and if you find a skin lesion has changed, then this is a reason for clinical review.
-The main thing that doctors want to prevent is melanoma, as this can potentially spread through the body before the skin lesion is found, so early detection is important.
-The main concerns are summed up as changes in A (asymmetry) B (border) C (colour) D (diameter) and E (evolving).”
+Become familiar with your skin, and if you find a skin lesion has changed, then make an appointment with your GP or skin specialist.
+The main thing that doctors want to prevent is melanoma, as this can potentially spread through the body before the skin lesion is found, so early detection is important.”

 What is skin cancer?

 Skin cancer is the uncontrolled growth of abnormal skin cells, often as the result of too much exposure to ultraviolet (UV) rays.
-The three main types of skin cancer are melanoma, basal cell carcinoma and squamous cell carcinoma and the sooner any type of skin cancer is detected, the better your chances of avoiding surgery and even death.
+The three main types of skin cancer are melanoma, basal cell carcinoma and squamous cell carcinoma.

-Men are at higher risk than women of developing skin cancer.
-The risk of mortality is also higher in males, with men making up 69% of skin cancer deaths in Australia.
-Skin cancer hits men harder due to a number of reasons:
+People assigned male at birth are at higher risk than those assigned female at birth of developing skin cancer and the risk of mortality is also higher in males.
+Skin cancer hits makes harder due to a number of reasons:

-• Men's skin is more likely to be damaged by the sun’s ultraviolet (UV) rays, but men are less likely to use sun protection regularly and;
+• Make skin is more likely to be damaged by the sun’s ultraviolet (UV) rays, but males are less likely to use sun protection regularly and;

-• Men are less likely than women to be informed about the risk factors and prevention of skin cancer and are less likely to conduct skin self-exams
+• Males are less likely than females to be informed about the risk factors and prevention of skin cancer and are less likely to conduct skin self-exams

-Sun protection and early detection is key to reducing men's risk.
+Sun protection and early detection is key to reducing risk.

 Ask loved ones for skin-check help

-“The College of GPs recommends three-monthly self-checks and six-monthly clinical reviews for high-risk patients, such as those with previous melanoma.
-For everyone else, it makes sense to keep an eye on your skin and if there's anything you're concerned about, see your GP or skin specialist,” says Hamish.
+“The Royal Australian College of General Practitioners recommends three-monthly self-checks and six-monthly clinical reviews for high-risk patients, such as those with previous melanoma.
+For everyone else, it makes sense to keep an eye on your skin, schedule in regular skin checks with your GP and if there's anything you're concerned about, see your GP or skin specialist immediately,” says Hamish.

 Skin cancer depth